Jesse Carrasquedo Jr.: 2024

 In 2024, Carrasquedo joined R-ace GP to race in the Formula Regional Middle East Championship over the winter, before moving to G4 Racing for the rest of the year, competing in the Formula Regional European Championship.
 In the Middle Eastern series, Carrasquedo was only able to score a best result of 11th in the reverse-grid race at the second Yas Marina round, on his way to 25th in points.
 Returning to Europe for the rest of the year, Carrasquedo left G4 Racing after four rounds and a best result of 19th in race two at the Hockenheimring, joining Campos Racing to race in Eurocup-3 for the rest of the year.
 Racing in the last five rounds of the season, Carrasquedo scored his maiden podium by finishing third in race two at Le Castellet, before taking his maiden series win two rounds later at Aragón.

 2025

 Carrasquedo remained with Campos Racing for 2025, competing in both the Winter and Main seasons of Eurocup-3, whilst also making select starts for Pinnacle Motorsport in the Formula Regional Middle East Championship.
 During the winter, Carrasquedo scored one podium in each winter series, finishing third in race three in the season-opening Yas Marina in the Middle East, before finishing second in the penultimate race of the Eurocup-3 Winter Series at Aragón.
+In his only full-time season in the main series, Carrasquedo won at Algarve and Spa and scored two more podiums to end the year fifth in the overall standings.

+2026

+In early 2026, Carrasquedo joined MP Motorsport to compete in the final two rounds of the Formula Regional Middle East Trophy, scoring a best result of 11th in race one at Lusail.
+Following that, Carrasquedo joined Team Motopark for the rest of the year to race in the Euroformula Open Championship.